 Aside from erasing, it is also commonly used to add highlights, depending on the pressure, you apply with it.
 So more than erasing, you can also play and experiment with it in your drawings, getting different results than with only your pencils.
 Try it out!

-Since it won’t leave any residues behind, like a normal eraser would, it will last you longer (but not as long as a Tablet Pen Nib) and it has the advantage that won’t leave your workplace dirty, like other erasers would, so that’s another point for kneaded erasers!
+Since it won’t leave any residues behind, as a normal eraser would, it will last you longer (but not as long as a Tablet Pen Nib).
+And it has the advantage that won’t leave your workplace dirty, like other erasers would, so that’s another point for kneaded erasers!

 Using a Kneaded Eraser for Erasing Small Details

 Kneaded erasers are excellent for details!
 Unlike a hard eraser, where if you need to change a tiny mistake you made in your drawing, you have to erase a big chunk of it and redo it again.
 With a kneaded eraser you can mold it into any shape you like.

 You can even have more than one shape in it.

 Let’s say a pointy end, to erase very small details but very hard to reach.

 Another end longer but very thin, to erase individual lines or even to add small highlights.